silviamaggi/smd-com/_posts/2023-09-11-books-im-reading.md

 ## Notes

+[^Alice]: Reading it in English for the first time
 [^UltraP]: Going very slowly with this, as it requires a state of mind I’m not always in.
 [^AfterYang]: On which the beautiful film _After Yang_ is based on.
 [^TedChiang]: A few stories included in this collection were already present in _Stories of Your Life and Others_, so this was a faster read.